flvSantos15/flvSantos15/README.md

-- 👋 Hi, I’m @flvSantos15
+- 👋 Hi, My name's Flavio, I'm from São Luis, MA, Brazil.
-- 👀 I’m interested in Web and Mobile development
+- 👀 I’m interested in Web and Mobile development.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS at @Rocketseat.
+I have experince with Html, Css, JavaScript, Git and Linux.
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me ...